GuillaumeDeconinck/todos-fastify/README.md

 ## What is this repository ?

 This repository, as the name suggests, is an implementation of a Todos API.
 The main goal of this API is to serve as a "proof" (or "portfolio") of my own skills.
-This API is implemented in **Typescript** and uses **NodeJS 14** (might soon move to 16, even though it's not yet in LTS).
+This API is implemented in **Typescript** and uses **NodeJS 16**.

-While building this API, I'm also learning new stuff and applying new concepts that I haven't used before (but likely should have).
+While building this API, I'm also sometimes learning new stuff and applying new concepts that I haven't had the occasion to use before.

-I want this API to follow a few principles:
+Ideally, I would like this API to follow a few principles:

 - [12-factor app](https://12factor.net/)
 - DI (Dependency Injection) with interfaces, thanks to [tsyringe](https://github.com/microsoft/tsyringe)